 If you’re looking to buy a fixed week rather than points, it’s important to look for a week that makes the most sense to you.
 If you plan to travel to Breckenridge for skiing, you’ll definitely want to make sure you buy a week during the winter months when the slopes are open.

-Typically, high peak seasons are going to have the most “valuable” weeks.
-Should you decide to trade your timeshare on RCI or II, you’ll have better trading power with a popular week at your resort.
-This can vary place to place.
-Winter is high season in places likes Florida or Colorado.
+Typically, high-peak seasons are going to have the most “valuable” weeks.
+Should you decide to trade your vacation ownership on RCI or II, you’ll have better trading power with a popular week at your resort.
+This can vary from place to place.
+Winter is high season in places like Florida or Colorado.
 Summer and Spring months draw travelers to beaches and theme parks.

 Making an Offer on a Timeshare Resale